-For this rural subdivision, given that there is adequate rainfall (approximately 120 to 160 inches of rainfall annually) to support individual water catchment and this is a rural subdivision, the granting of this variance would be consistent with the general purpose of the district.
-Water catchment is consistent with the intent of the policies of the general plan for this rural area.
+For this rural, agricultural subdivision, given that there is adequate rainfall (approximately 80 to 120 inches of rainfall annually) to support individual water catchment and this is a rural subdivision, the granting of this variance would be consistent with the general purpose of the district.
+Water catchment is consistent with the intent of the policies of the general plan for this agricultural area.
 This will not be materially detrimental to the public welfare as it serves only private parties.
 Granting of the variance will not cause substantial, adverse impact to the area's character or to adjoining properties as rainwater catchment is the norm for this area.
-It may actually be beneficial to the area by reducing rainwater runoff.
+It may actually be beneficial to the area by reducing rain water runoff.